ayakkala1/Stat-331/README.md

 # Stat_331

-Repo for Stat 331 with Dr.Bodwin; Winter Quarter 2019
+Repo for Stat 331 with Dr. Bodwin; Winter Quarter 2019

 -------------------------------
 STAT 331.
 Statistical Computing with R. 4 units